JonmarCorpuz/SecondBrain/Kubernetes/Services.md

 # EndpointSlices

-The [EndpointSlice API](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#:~:text=The%20EndpointSlice%20API%20is%20the%20mechanism%20that%20Kubernetes%20uses%20to%20let%20your%20Service%20scale%20to%20handle%20large%20numbers%20of%20backends%2C%20and%20allows%20the%20cluster%20to%20update%20its%20list%20of%20healthy%20backends%20efficiently.) is the mechanism that Kubernetes uses to let your Service scale to handle large numbers of backends, and allows the cluster to update its list of healthy backends efficiently
+The [EndpointSlice API](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#:~:text=The%20EndpointSlice%20API%20is%20the%20mechanism%20that%20Kubernetes%20uses%20to%20let%20your%20Service%20scale%20to%20handle%20large%20numbers%20of%20backends%2C%20and%20allows%20the%20cluster%20to%20update%20its%20list%20of%20healthy%20backends%20efficiently.) is the mechanism that Kubernetes uses to let your Service scale to handle large numbers of backends and allows the cluster to update its list of healthy backends efficiently by providing a way to track network endpoints within a Kubernetes cluster

 * Contains references to a set of network endpoints
 * Offer a more scalable and extensible alternative to [Endpoints](https://kubernetes.io/docs/concepts/services-networking/service/#endpoints)